tzcnt/runtime-benchmarks/README.md

 `python3 ./build_and_bench_all.py full`

 Results will also appear in `RESULTS.json` file; this file can be parsed by the interactive benchmarks site.
+A locally viewable version of this HTML chart will be generated as well.

 ### Future Plans